theran/theran.github.io/2014-asciprojects.md

 is that the projects will mix theoretical investigation with practical experimentation.

-The projects will be hosted at AScI and supervised semi-jointly by:
+The projects will be hosted at [AScI][asci] and supervised jointly by:

 * [Marcelo Dias][marc]
 * [Daniel Rayneau-Kirkhope][dan]